Temple of Low Men: Background

 Crowded House and Neil Finn, as their main songwriter, were under pressure to create a second album to match their self-titled debut from June 1986; the band joked that one potential title for the new release was Mediocre Follow-Up.
 Eventually titled Temple of Low Men, their second album was released in July 1988 with strong promotion by Capitol Records.

 Crowded House undertook a short tour of Australia and Canada to promote the album, with Eddie Rayner (former Split Enz bandmate of Hester and Finn) as a touring member on keyboards.
 Multi-instrumentalist Mark Hart (ex-Supertramp) replaced Rayner in January 1989.
 After the tour, Finn fired Seymour from the band.
 Music journalist Ed Nimmervoll claimed that Seymour's temporary departure was because Finn blamed him for causing his writer's block, however Finn cited "artistic differences" as the reason.
 Seymour said that after a month he contacted Finn and they agreed that he would return to the band.

 Composition and recording

 Neil Finn wrote all ten tracks for Temple of Low Men during the two years since their first album.
 It was produced by Mitchell Froom, recorded by Tchad Blake and mixed by Bob Clearmountain.
 The cover was created by Seymour.
 The lyric 'Tongue in the Mail' from the track "Love This Life" gave its name to the band's official mailing list.
+Richard Thompson performed the solo on "Sister Madly".